gamblePants/DiceRoller/README.md

 ## How to run program

-Go to the "release" tab above, download the "DiceRoller.zip" folder and extract.
+Go to the [Release](https://github.com/gamblePants/DiceRoller/releases) page, download the "DiceRoller.zip" folder to your computer and extract.
 Inside the folder double-click on the DiceRoller.exe file to run.
 (Runs on Windows only).

 ![Release_Tab_01.PNG](https://gamblepants.github.io/img/Release_Tab_01.PNG)
 ![download_01.PNG](https://gamblepants.github.io/img/download_01.PNG)